 1 The LORD is my light and my salvation;

-whom shall I fear?
-The LORD is the
+I fear?
+The LORD is the stronghold of my

 2 When evildoers assail me, uttering slanders against me, my adversaries and foes, they shall stumble and fall.

 3 Though a host encamp against me, my heart shall not fear; though war arise against me, yet I will be confident.

 4 One thing have I asked of the LORD, that will I seek after; that I may dwell in the house of the LORD all the days of my life, to behold the beauty of the LORD, and to inquire in his temple.

 13 I believe that I shall see the goodness of the LORD in the land of the living!

 14 Wait for the LORD; be strong, and let your heart take courage; yes, wait for the LORD!

 Daily Quote from the early church fathers: They saw because they believed in the Messiah, by Hilary of Poitiers (315-367 AD)